Horizon High School (Texas): History

+Significant Events

 Horizon High School was run with controversy after students from school were found smuggling drugs between Ciudad Juarez, Chihuahua, Mexico, and Oklahoma City, Oklahoma.
-On August 9, 2007, U.S. Immigration and Custom Enforcement agents arrested 18-year-old at the time Horizon High School graduate Rene Humberto “Jetta” Perez for smuggling drugs between Mexico and Oklahoma City, OK.
+On August 9, 2007, U.S. Immigration and Customs Enforcement agents arrested 18-year-old at the time Horizon High School graduate Rene Humberto “Jetta” Perez for smuggling drugs between Mexico and Oklahoma City, OK.
 He was charged with conspiring to import about 1,000 kilos of marijuana and was sentenced to serve in prison.
 A federal magistrate set bond at $20,000.
-The Clint Independent School District was forced to install security camera system to detect any drug-related activity around the school.
+The Clint Independent School District was forced to install security camera systems to detect any drug-related activity around the school.
 On July 23, 2007, former student Ivan Lozoya informed law enforcement that Perez was responsible for the recruitment of several students to smuggle the drugs, which were then transported to drug lord known as “El Tio” in Oklahoma City.
 This investigation took months, when other students were captured for smuggling drugs into the U.S.; all accused Perez and Lozoya as recruiters of drug smuggling.

 On August 30, 2012, Horizon City police went into Horizon High School and took photographs of students' tattoos, saying it was for gang activity information.
 One of the students' parents was upset due to the photographs being taken of her son's tattoos because she said it humiliated him and put her son's life in danger.
 Police Chief Michael McConnel stated he was not aware of the operation and that the photographs were destroyed, as he felt those police officers did not handle the situation appropriately.

+A Horizon High School student at the time, 15 y/o Javier Rodriguez, was the youngest of the victims in the 2019 El Paso Walmart shooting.
+In 2022, Horizon High School and the Clint Independent School District honored him at Horizon's graduation ceremony at Don Haskins Center in 2022.

+In 2024, Horizon High School Graphic Design teacher Mario Tafoya was killed in an automobile accident in Ciudad Juarez, Mexico.
+The school held a vigil in his honor, wearing Star Wars apparel, and released balloons into the sky.

+Also in 2024, students at the school wrote a book called "Migrant 915: A View from The Border", highlighting the stories of Mexican immigrants in the El Paso area.
+The book was given overwhelming praise by Texas Representative Veronica Escobar and other members of Congress.

+In Horizon High School's fight song, "Feel the Sting", there are unknown lyrics, but a shout of "Horizon!
+How?
+Mighty!
+Who?
+Scorpions!
+What?
+Feel The Sting!" is said twice.

 Extracurricular activities

-Horizon High School provides academic extra-curricular activities to its students.
-The school has achieved successful accomplishments with its competitive academic performances from marching band, jazz band, dance, flags, One Act Play and JROTC as well as the other extra-curricular activities offered.
-Students have the opportunity to experience competitive and positive learning from all the extra-curricular activities at Horizon High school.
+Horizon High School provides academic and extracurricular activities to its students.
+The school participates in competitive performances in marching band, jazz band, dance, flags, Speech & Debate, One Act Play (Theatre), JROTC, and other extracurricular activities.
+Students have the opportunity to participate in learning experiences through the extracurricular activities offered at Horizon High School.